-Writing Assignment Expectations:
+Writing Assignments:

-- Objective: The objective of this writing assignment is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
-The assignments are designed so students can demonstrate the depth of knowledge related to the course content. - Focus: This assignment is designed to apply knowledge from the chapters and class discussions. - Format: This assignment should be typed and double-spaced.
+- Objective: The objectives of the writing assignment is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
+The assignments are designed so students can demonstrate depth of knowledge related to the course content. - Focus: Each assignment is designed to apply knowledge from the chapters and class discussions. - Format: All assignments will be double-spaced.
 Do not include title pages.
 Include your name at the top of each page.
-A minimum of one inch margins on each side.
-12 point Times New Roman font is preferred.
+A minimum of one-inch margins on each side.
+12-point Times New Roman font is preferred.
 Each assignment should have a minimum length of 500 words but is not to exceed 750 words.
-Students will be evaluated according to the attached rubric: Critical Writing Response Marking Rubric.
+Students will be evaluated according to the Critical Writing Response Marking rubric.